Who is Capel Manor College for?

-When you fill in a form, there are certain sections where you can tell us what kind of needs you have and what support you have had in the past.
+When you complete an application form, there are certain sections where you can tell us what kind of needs you have and what support you have had in the past.
 We collate this information with information sent to us by your local authority, external support agencies or careers service.

 When you come in for an interview you will also have an Additional Learning Support (ALS) interview, where we will talk with you and your parents/carer if they attend too.